mac-comp240-fox-f23/activities_asm_loops/README.md

     - a C code file with copies of the functions from `loops.c` but with a `main` function that demonstrates each function

+### Note about Makefile

+The Makefile contains targets that produce the `.s` files as we have done before.
+It also contains a target to produce the `.d` files from calling `objdump` on the executable.
+One change is that it **keeps** the executable, so that you can run it and see that it works correctly!

 ## Your Tasks